denbeigh2000/coder-templates/README.md

 the setup script to fetch these secrets and put them in the right place.

-I haven't implemented any functionality for this, mostly because it's not relevant to me, but I would consider accepting PRs that implement this in a relatively generic way.
+I haven't implemented any functionality for this, mostly because it's not relevant to me right now, but I would consider accepting PRs that implement this in a relatively generic way.

+### Startup time
+There may be a short gap (2-3m) between the time the instance finishes provisioning and the time Nix logs start being streamed to the UI.
+This is expected, the time is spent applying a minimal bootstrap configuration that allows the Coder agent to start as the configured non-root user.

+This allows logs from nixos-rebuild to be viewed in the UI, as well as allowing SSH into the instance in case the run of nixos-rebuild fails.

 ### Debugging
 If your NixOS configuration fails to apply for whatever reason, the agent will